LolitaDias/Project1-DC_Crime_Analysis/README.md

 Objectives:

 1. To get familiar with Data Analysis using python pandas, numpy and matplot libraries.
+2. Find patterns and trends to understand the safety level and types of crimes that occur in different areas in Washington D.C

 Team Members:
 Lolita Dias, Irais Garcia, Marc Omar Haddid, Nithin Sunil